 How do you choose to be happy?

-When you decide you’re going to choose to be happy, you begin looking for evidence that you can be happy.
-In Hardwiring Happiness, Hanson also says “We’re surrounded by opportunities — 10 seconds here or 20 seconds there — to just register useful experiences and learn from them.
+That matters because once you decide you’re willing to choose happiness, you begin looking for evidence that happiness is available to you.
+In Hardwiring Happiness, Rick Hanson writes, “We’re surrounded by opportunities — 10 seconds here or 20 seconds there — to just register useful experiences and learn from them.
 People don’t do that when they could.”
-Registering these fleeting experiences as happy ones proves to your brain you can choose happiness.
+Those small moments may not look impressive from the outside, but noticing them helps your brain recognize that happiness doesn’t have to arrive as a huge life event.
+Sometimes it appears as a good cup of coffee, a song you love, a quiet morning, or the relief of finishing one small thing.

 What is the true key to happiness?